Sundance Film Festival 2020

 WORDS FROM A BEAR

 When N. Scott Momaday won the 1969 Pulitzer Prize, it marked one of the first major acknowledgements of Native American literature and the vibrant contemporary culture it described.
 Now, Momaday’s transportive words come to life in this cinematic biography of one of the most celebrated Native American storytellers.

-Hi Jeffrey thanks for talking to TNC, you all set for the festival?
+Hi Jeffrey thanks for talking to The New Current, you all set for the festival?

 Yes, I am very excited to be a part of the festival.

 Do you ever get any nerves ahead of a festival screening?